 Perfection Valley, Nevada is a quaint little town.
 The inhabitants live peaceful, tranquil lives.
 Most of the time.
 Perfection is home to the Graboid, El Blanco.
-El Blanco is a 30-foot worm...
-See full summary »
+El Blanco is a thirty-foot ...

 Perfection Valley, Nevada is a quaint little town.
 The inhabitants live peaceful, tranquil lives.
 Most of the time.
 Perfection is home to the Graboid, El Blanco.
-El Blanco is a 30-foot worm creature who hunts prey by sound.
+El Blanco is a thirty-foot worm creature who hunts prey by sound.
 It is an endangered species, so as long as El Blanco is around, Perfection can't be bulldozed by any greedy developers.
-To protect their home, the people of Perfection must co-exist with El Blanco, dealing with him when necessary as well as other strange situations that come their way.
+To protect their home, the people of Perfection must co-exist with El Blanco, dealing with him when necessary, as well as other strange situations that come their way.
 Written by

 Stephen Barker <firstname.lastname@example.org>

 14 of 17 people found this review helpful.